 Epidiolex is a plant-derived cannabidiol, a non-psychoactive marijuana extract.
 This means that it does not have the mind-altering effects that are characteristic of delta (9)-tetrahydrocannabinol (THC).

 Doctors have used marijuana derivatives to treat epilepsy since the late 19th century.
 However, researchers still do not fully understand how cannabidiol works to treat epilepsy.
 They suggest it may be through the treatment’s ability to interact with many other non-cannabinoid receptors in the brain.

 Epidiolex in clinical trials

+Researchers presented trial results at the 2019 American Academy of Neurology (AAN) Annual Meeting.
+Of the 199 children enrolled, 46% of those in the high-dose group and 49% in the low-dose group saw a reduction in convulsive seizures.
+This percentage was 27% in the placebo group.
 The incidence of adverse events was similar across all groups, at around 90%.
-The most common were decreased appetite, diarrhea, excessive sleepiness, fever, and fatigue.
+The most common were less appetite, diarrhea, excessive sleepiness, fever, and fatigue.